pczcanda/os-gatos/README.md

 - `POST` /votes
 - `DELETE` /favourites/{id}

+The current API key for all API requests is within the `.env` file, however, as this is still exposed, it would be beneficial to move it to somewhere more secure or generate an authorization key through user login.

 ## Preview - Netlify

 This app has been deployed straight from this GitHub repo to Netlify and can be accessed here: [Gatos - the Cats Olympics](https://cats-olympics.netlify.app/)